 About the University of Mississippi

 The university has occupied a position of educational leadership not only in the state but also in the South and the nation.
-It was a charter member of what is now the Southern Association of Colleges and Schools, a regional accrediting agency; helped found the National Association of State Universities and Land Grant Colleges; and pioneered the accreditation of high schools in Mississippi.
+It was a charter member of what is now the Southern Association of Colleges and Schools Commission on Colleges, a regional accrediting agency; helped found the National Association of State Universities and Land Grant Colleges; and pioneered the accreditation of high schools in Mississippi.

 The institution as a whole and, where appropriate, its subdivisions are recognized by regional and national organizations and accrediting agencies.
 The following is a list of academic programs that are accredited by professional accrediting agencies.